stcz/initramfs-tools-network-hook/README.md

 The scripts should leave a empty networkconfiguration for the operating system.

 # Requiments
-The package `ifenslave` for bonding support.
+The package `iproute2` for bonding support.
 The package `vlan` for vlan support.

 # Installation